ianhawe/Testing-api-call/README.md

 # Testing API calling
 ### Description
 This is the early start of testing, the test I created in a day to day situation could represent the idea of regression tests.
-The idea of testing APIs is to have a feel for data which is coming in from unknown format and to read, display and test this data to fit specific tests.
-In some of the tests, a difference in ID and accountID are examples of static elements which will not change where the summonerIconId will be a typical dynamic attribute that could possible change.
+The idea of testing APIs is to retrieve data, from either XML or JSON file.
+In some of these tests, there cannot be a difference in ID and accountID are examples of static elements which will not change.
+Where the summonerIconId will be a typical dynamic attribute that could possibly change.
 By testing these you can see if the summoner(person) has changed their summonerIconId.

 ### Languages used
 * Ruby